rarebreed/protean-service/retro/docs/combat.md

 bolted on (think Feats or Advantages in many systems) and therefore are handled in an incongruous way.
 If it is done smartly and consistently, I believe that all the above can be factored in with the added benfits if:

-- make combat much more visceral and even exciting by having more tactical choices
+- make combat much more visceral and even narratively exciting by having more tactical choices
 - the realism will make victory all the more sweet
 - the added complexity will be compensated for by consistent rules
 - while each combat "turn" will be longer, time spent in combat overall will be the same due to it being more deadly
 - will make characters think twice about combat to resolve things

+I want to make a brief aside here and talk about the damage done by the D&D game system's popularity and its now entrenched concept of Hit Points.

 ## Design philosophy of combat in retro